Unforgiven (2007): Aftermath

-On the September 21 episode of SmackDown!, Michael Cole interviewed Rey Mysterio Jr. until John "Bradshaw" Layfield (JBL) said that he would conduct the interview instead.
+On the September 21 episode of SmackDown!, Michael Cole interviewed Rey Mysterio until John "Bradshaw" Layfield (JBL) said that he would conduct the interview instead.
 JBL claimed that he was the best wrestler ever and insulted Mysterio.
 Mysterio attacked JBL and challenged him to a fight until JBL introduced Finlay as Mysterio's opponent.
 Finlay attacked Mysterio with a shillelagh, which started a feud between the two.
 Finlay and Mysterio faced each other at No Mercy in a match which was fought to no contest.
 Also on the September 21 episode of SmackDown!, the new World Heavyweight Champion Batista faced Mark Henry in a non-title match which Batista won by disqualification.
 Henry was disqualified after The Great Khali interfered and attacked Batista.
 After the match, Khali performed a Khali Vise Grip on Batista and challenged him to a Punjabi Prison match for the World Heavyweight Championship.
 At No Mercy, the two faced each other in a Punjabi Prison match for the World Heavyweight Championship, which Batista won to retain the title.

 John Cena and Randy Orton continued their feud over the WWE Championship, as the two were scheduled to compete in a Last Man Standing match at No Mercy for the title.
 The match, however, never occurred.
 On the October 1 episode of Raw, Cena defeated Mr. Kennedy in a non-title match.
 After the match, Orton attacked Cena and then counted to ten, which Cena was unable to answer to.
 Cena was legitimately injured in the match, and as a result, the following night on ECW on Sci Fi, Mr. McMahon vacated the WWE Championship because Cena's right pectoral tendon was legitimately torn while executing a hip toss during his match with Kennedy.
 At No Mercy, Mr. McMahon entered the ring and said that a new WWE Champion was to be crowned, and Orton was crowned as champion, but he was challenged by Triple H for the title on the spot.
 Triple H, however, defeated Orton to win the WWE Championship, but later that same night, Triple H lost the title to Orton back in a Last Man Standing match after a title defense against Umaga, who he was booked to face in a standard wrestling match.

-This was the last Unforgiven ever to be in 4:3 format until January 2008 when it went to high definition.